Mahindra World City, Jaipur: Business Zone

 Some of the prominent companies that are operational within Mahindra World City, Jaipur include Genpact, Appirio, Infosys, Wipro, ICICI Bank, Connexions, Deutsche Bank, GirnarSoft, Nagarro, Aro granite industries ltd., QH Talbros.

-Recently the Isys softech is being inaugurated by Home Minister of Rajasthan Gulab Chand Kataria.
+The Isys Softech is currently been inaugurated by Home Minister of Rajasthan Gulab Chand Kataria.

 Social Infrastructure

-The social infrastructure in Mahindra World City is comprehensive in terms of residential, learning, health institutes, and recreational zones.
+The social infrastructure in Mahindra World City Jaipur is comprehensive in terms of residential, learning, health institutes, and recreational zones.
 It also includes retail and hospitality centers as integral parts of the development.

 Architecture

 The layout of Mahindra World City, Jaipur has been conceptualized and planned by Jurong Consultants of Singapore.
 These consultants have been known for using efficient methods and approaches, developing Mahindra World City as a destination conducive for international and domestic corporates.